Update the MINDBODY business app’s mobile checkout experience so customers can:

 - Request tips more discreetly

-Use a shared UI so developers could build the experience faster.
+- Create a reusable UI so developers could build the experience faster.

 Work environment challenge

 In the middle of the design process, management swapped visual designers, and the UX designer left the company.